acuminous/filby/README.md

       park_code_len: LENGTH(code) >= 2 # Creates PostgreSQL check constraints

 # Defining projections and their dependent entities
-# RDF uses the dependencies to work out what projections are affected by reference data updates
+# filby uses the dependencies to work out what projections are affected by reference data updates
 add projections:
   - name: park
     version: 1